s-kustm/interview/README.md

 https://www.owasp.org/index.php/Session_fixation

 23. CRLF Injection / HTTP Response Splitting is a web application vulnerability happens due to direct passing of user entered data to the response header fields like (Location, Set-Cookie and etc) without proper sanitsation, which can result in various forms of security exploits.
 Security exploits range from XSS, Cache-Poisoning, Cache-based defacement, page injection and etc.

+CR (Carriage Return) and LF (Line Feed) are non-printable characters which together indicate end-of-line.

 >https://prakharprasad.com/crlf-injection-http-response-splitting-explained/